MandyIGuess/NSMBW-Modding/World-Map-Hacks/Culling-Hack/README.md

 Then, take `wmCullHack.cpp` as well as `wmCullHack.S`, and put them into your `/Kamek/src` folder.

 Make sure to reference `wmCullHack.yaml` in your project YAML so it gets compiled!

+## Changelog

+### v1.0.1 (November 16th, 2025)
+- This release fixes a few inconvenient bugs with the retail game's culling:
+  - If a non-existent bone is referenced in a table, the game would set the bone index wrong, causing the root bone for the map to be culled instead.
+(This is the cause for the entire map disappearing once you past a certain point)
+  - This was only triggered by fixing the above bug, but the code for culling a map bone would cancel out of the entire process if a bone's index was -1.
+This has been changed so having a bone with an index of -1 will allow any bones after it to still be culled.

+### v1.0.0 (November 15th, 2025)
+- Initial release

 [nsmbwerGit]: https://github.com/Developers-Collective/NSMBWerPlus